jeremiah-shaulov/docker-vscode-debug-example/src/deno_service/README.md

 EXPOSE 60220
 ```

-To start out service, we run `deno` command with debugger parameters.
+To start our service, we run `deno` command with debugger parameters.
 The debugger server (Chrome Debugging Protocol) will be listening on `0.0.0.0:60220` (default route, port 60220).
 We expose the debugger port to the host machine together with the app service port.

 In [launch.json](../../.vscode/launch.json) we have these settings for the VSCode debugger: